I buy everything I review. Links may earn a commission. No ads, no sponsors, ever.

 4. Nice Weather

 Even when the weather’s nice, there’s something special about 30 minutes of intense cardio and competition that fixes my brain and makes me feel refreshed after.
-It’s nice that I can do this on command without needing the gym.
+It’s nice that I can do this on command without needing a gym.

 Just keep in mind, you probably won’t use it as much during the nice weather months and that’s perfectly fine.